csr13/my-website/_posts/using-ec2-instances-as-sneakers-bid-bots-pt-2.md

 `ProductBid`

-- A foreign key relation to a `Bid` object.
+- A foreign key relation to a Bid object.
-- `Product` which the bid is taking pair with.
+- Product which the bid is taking pair with.
 - A boolean flag to know if the bid is active or not, for usage all around.

 `UserProductBid`

-- `User`, the user that placed this product bid.
+- User, the user that placed this product bid.
-- `ProductBid`, the product bid object is related here with the user.
+- ProductBid, the product bid object is related here with the user.
 - Bid Amount that this used placed.
 - Timestamp of the bid.